aedeguzman/aedeguzman.github.io/README.md

 - 👯  I’m looking to collaborate more on open source.

-- 💬  Ask me about
+- 💬  Ask me about my interests

 - 😄  Fun Fact:  Tater Tot is short for potato toddler.<br/>